Brandon Smith (rugby league): 2022

-In round 1 of the 2022 NRL season, Smith was taken from the field with an injury early in the first half of the clubs match against the Wests Tigers.
+In round 1 of the 2022 NRL season, Smith was taken from the field with an injury early in the first half of the club's match against the Wests Tigers.
 It was later announced that Smith would be ruled out for a month with a broken hand.

-In round 16 of the 2022 NRL season, Smith played his 100th NRL game in Melbourne's 36-30 loss against Manly.
+In round 16 of the season, Smith played his 100th NRL game in Melbourne's 36-30 loss against Manly.

 The following week, Smith was sent to the sin bin for dissent during Melbourne's 28-6 loss against Cronulla.
 As Smith left the field following his dismissal, he became involved in a verbal altercation with Cronulla supporters.

 On 12 July, Smith was suspended for three matches over the incident.

-In October Smith was named in the New Zealand squad for the 2021 Rugby League World Cup.
+In October, Smith was named in the New Zealand squad for the 2021 Rugby League World Cup.

 2023

 In round 1 of the 2023 NRL season, Smith made his club debut for the Sydney Roosters as they suffered a shock loss to the newly admitted Dolphins team.
+Smith played a total of 21 games for the club as they qualified for the finals.
+Smith played in the Sydney Roosters elimination semi-final loss against Melbourne where he scored a try.

+2024

+On 21 May, the Sydney Roosters hit back at claims that Smith had been taking illegal substances on a live stream along with fellow players Terrell May, Zach Dockar-Clay, Naufahu Whyte and Spencer Leniu.
+The club released a statement which read "The Sydney Roosters have been made aware of a small clip from a longer live stream that some on social media have claimed identifies behaviour that breaches NRL rules.
+The clip reveals no use of illicit substances or any other breach of NRL rules, however some see fit to make that grossly distorted and clearly damaging claim".

+On 10 June, it was reported that the Sydney Roosters had issued Smith with a breach notice in relation to him missing a mandatory mid-season review session.

+During the Sydney Roosters round 26 loss against Canberra, Smith was taken from the field after suffering both an ACL and MCL injury.
+Smith was later ruled out for an indefinite period.

+Smith experienced his longest career sideline stint, nine weeks, during his time at the Sydney Roosters due to injury.
+He noted that he was already facing scrutiny for his performance prior to the injury, but upon his return, he began to put together more satisfactory performances.